sugumarworkspace/wearcare/README.md

 In many cases, these factors are getting missed due to **no personalized healthcare based reminder system** or sometimes might be due to laziness.
 As a solution, an app is designed called **WearCare** (wearable app), that a user is generally a click away from the care.
 Nowadays, wearables have become more close to humans than mobile phones and possess a variety of capabilities that can assist old/disabled people.

-Wear device on the user’s wrist, makes it perfect piece of hardware for the healthcare use cases.
+Wear devices on the user’s wrist, makes it the perfect piece of hardware for the healthcare use cases.
 To be concise, the technology in hands.
 Wear the care now.
 So;

 - It helps to keep the medication properly with reminders and refills with auto order too.
 - It helps doctors to update the medications remotely based on the patient reports.